Marcelinho Paulista

-Marcelo José de Souza, nicknamed Marcelinho Paulista (born 13 September 1973) is a Brazilian former footballer who played as a midfielder.
+Marcelo José de Souza (born 13 September 1973), commonly known as Marcelinho Paulista, is a Brazilian football coach and former player who played as a midfielder.
+He is the youth coordinator of Água Santa.

 He made his debut for the Brazil national team in 1994, and played four additional matches in the run-up to the 1996 Olympic Games.
 At the Olympics he only played against Portugal in what would be his final international match.